helanabi/exile/README.md

 ## Overview

-A CLI tool that delays access to secrets to reduce impulsive behavior.
+A CLI tool that delays access to a secret to reduce impulsive behavior.

 ## Quick Start